18 Things You Should Know Before Visiting Sierra Leone

 But there are lots of other great food too, groundnut stew, potato leaf stew, okra, loads of fresh fish (some of the best I’ve ever had), plus loads of delicious fruit and coconuts.

-One of the major highlights of Sierra Leone is seeing a pygmy hippo.
+One of the major highlights of Sierra Leone is seeing a pygmy hippo at Tiwai Island.
 Or so we’re told.

 Sorry to be a party pooper, but you’re probably never going to see one.
-They are very rare and very elusive and even the researchers who camp out for weeks on end don’t see them very often.
+They are very rare and very elusive in the wild and even the researchers who camp out for weeks on end don’t see them very often.

-For the record, I do a fantastic pygmy hippo impression and I will show you if you come to Sierra Leone with me.
+For the record, I do a fantastic pygmy hippo impression (well, at least what I think it would sound like – like a high-pitched regular hippo?) and I will show you if you come to Sierra Leone with me.
 That’s a promise.

-White foreigners are called ‘Oporto, which is the equivalent of “Mzungu” in East and parts of Southern Africa.
+Foreigners in Sierra Leone are often called ‘Oporto,’ which is the equivalent of ‘Mzungu’ in East and parts of Southern Africa.

 Sierra Leone has two distinct seasons.
 The rainy season.
 And the dry season.

-The “best” time to Visit is Sierra Leone is in the dry season, between November and April, when the roads are at their best, making it easier to get around.
+The “best” time to Visit is Sierra Leone is in the dry season, between late November and April, when the roads are at their best, making it easier to get around (although the seasons are weird these days).

 Most visitors to the country travel between December and February.
 However, this is when the Harmattan wind blows, giving the sky a hazy look and making the air very hot and dry.